-We need YOU HELP to send a submission to make sure this draft amendment regarding climbing is confirmed.
+ACANSW has already sent a detailed submission to National Parks – download & read it here [IESCA climbing submission.pdf].
+But we still need YOUR HELP to send an individual submission to make sure this draft amendment regarding climbing is confirmed.
+The more submissions they receive the better chance we have of gaining access to climbing in this area.
 It doesn’t need to be War and Peace – just write a few sentences letting them know you think allowing rock climbing in this area is an excellent idea and one you broadly agree with.
 Mention that safety bolts should not be prohibited due to safety risks regarding lack of maintenance to already existing anchors.
 If you don’t agree with commercial huts then mention this as well.

 Submissions close on the 28 October 2022.

 You can download the plan at this link.

 You can provide your written submission in any of the following ways: